Karsten12/Audiobooky/README.md

 **To fix**:
+- Barcode scanning preview is skewed left
+- Page scanning preview should be fullscreen
 - Poor book info formatting
 - Book title needs to stand out from image
 - Fix error on GS7 where OCR fails